-A divorce lawyer in Maryland can provide help from the first day you consider ending your marriage.
-Your lawyer can advise you on what Maryland law says about property division, alimony, spousal support, and child custody.
-Once you know more about your rights as it relates to your marriage in Maryland, you can decide how to move forward.
+An experienced lawyer in Maryland can provide help from the first day you consider ending your marriage.
+Your legal representative can advise you on what state law says about property division, spousal support, and child custody.
+Once you know more about your rights as it relates to your marriage, you can decide how to move forward.

 Couples who decide not to be married any longer can wind up the terms of their own married life by coming to an out-of-court agreement.
 This means negotiating on the issues relevant to the termination of your marriage, like sharing parenting time and deciding what happens to marital assets.
-Negotiation with the help of a trained mediator, and your attorney, is almost always the best choice unless one of you is unwilling to compromise, or unless there is abuse, dishonesty or hidden assets involved in your divorce case.
+Negotiation with the help of a trained mediator is almost always the best choice unless one of you is unwilling to compromise, or unless there is abuse, dishonesty, or hidden assets involved in your case.

-When no agreement is reached among spouses, a divorce lawyer can provide representation during a litigated divorce in Maryland.
-This means presenting evidence and arguments to a Circuit Court Judge about why you should get your preferred custody arrangement and why your proposals for division of assets and spousal support should be adopted.
+When no agreement is reached among spouses, a local lawyer can provide representation.
+This means presenting evidence and arguments to a Circuit Court Judge about why you should get your preferred custody arrangement and why your proposals for the division of assets and spousal support should be adopted.

 Maryland Laws on Divorce

 The Maryland Family Law Code establishes the conditions under which a court may grant a limited divorce in Family Law Section 7-102.
 A limited divorce can be granted on the basis of cruelty to a spouse or child, desertion, vicious conduct to the filing spouse, or separation.
 A limited divorce may be valid for a set period of time, or for an indefinite time, and the decree of limited divorce can be revoked upon the petition of the spouses.